Antonio447-cloud/automation-using-continuous-integration-step3/README.md

 - Adding a Jenkins server to our setup.

-- Configuring a job to automatically deploy source code changes from the GitHub repository to the NFS server.
+- Configuring a job to automatically deploy source code changes from the GitHub repository to the NFS and Jenkins server.

 ## Automation with Jenkins